digital-drifter/autoversion/README.md

 # autoversion
 Example code used to automate version updates using Bitbucket Pipelines.
-Sample of CI used in www.contractclub.ca
+Sample of CI used in www.contractclub.ca.
+Go to https://bitbucket.org/Scfast/pipelines-autoversion to test out this set-up.

 ### What is this repository for? ###